portfolio-performance/portfolio-help/docs/en/reference/index.md

 ![](./images/components-UI.svg)

-Certainly:

 Figure 1 illustrates the outcome of selecting the `All Transactions` view, accessible either through the side panel or the menu `View > All Transactions`.
 The last Buy transaction for `share-3` is selected, prompting the display of a chart showing the historical quotes of `share-3` in the lower panel.
 The following UI elements can be distinguished:

 - **Menu bar** containing five elements: File, View, Transaction, Online, Help.
 This menu bar is *not* context sensitive.
 - **Open projects**: you can open multiple projects simultaneously.
 The highlighted project is visible in the panels below.
 Projects marked with a star (*) preceding their name has been changed and should be saved before closing.
-It is possible to display two projects side by side in the UI.
+It is possible to display two projects [side by side](../how-to/copy-securities.md) in the UI.
 -  The **Side panel** serves as a convenient shortcut for accessing various views within the project.
 All available options can also be accessed through the `View` menu.
 It's important to note that the list in the side panel mirrors the options available in the `View` menu, providing a one-to-one translation of the available views.
 The chosen view dictates the content displayed in the adjacent top and bottom panels.
 Next to the options `Securities` and `Taxonomies`, a very small (green) icon will let you add new elements.
 - **Top panel**: in the example of Figure 1, the top panel contains the `All Transactions` view.
 This is a list of all the transactions that you have made with your portfolio, such as deposits, withdrawals, buys, and sells.
 The default columns, such as `date`, `type`, `security`, ..., are initially visible.
 However, you have the flexibility to modify them using the Settings (cog) icon located in the top-right corner.
 Please, note that the icons in the top-right corner are specific to this view and may not necessarily appear in other views.
 - The **Bottom panel** follows the selection of the top panel.
 For example, selecting `share-1` in the top panel will display the chart of this share in the bottom panel.